tudohuang/Gif-converter/README.md

 ```

 You also need to have FFMPEG installed on your system as it's a dependency for moviepy.
 You can download it from the official FFMPEG website.

-## Configuration
-The application reads from a configuration file (`settings.ini`) to get the default download directory.
-You can modify this file to change the default directory.

 ## Contributions
 Contributions are always welcome.
 Please open a new issue if you find a bug or have suggestions for improvements.